American football: Duration and time stoppages

 Football games last for a total of 60 minutes in professional and college play and are divided into two halves of 30 minutes and four quarters of 15 minutes.
 High school football games are 48 minutes in length with two halves of 24 minutes and four quarters of 12 minutes.
 The two halves are separated by a halftime period, and the first and third quarters are followed by a short break.
 Before the game starts, the referee and each team's captain meet at midfield for a coin toss.
 The visiting team can call either "heads" or "tails"; the winner of the toss chooses whether to receive or kick off the ball or which goal they wish to defend.
 They can defer their choice until the second half.
 Unless the winning team decides to defer, the losing team chooses the option the winning team did not select—to receive, kick, or select a goal to defend to begin the second half.
 Most teams choose to receive or defer, because choosing to kick the ball to start the game allows the other team to choose which goal to defend.
 Teams switch goals following the first and third quarters.
 If a down is in progress when a quarter ends, play continues until the down is completed.
+If certain fouls are committed during play while time has expired, the quarter may be extended through an untimed down.

 Games last longer than their defined length due to play stoppages—the average NFL game lasts slightly over three hours.
 Time in a football game is measured by the game clock.
 An operator is responsible for starting, stopping and operating the game clock based on the direction of the appropriate official.
 A separate play clock is used to show the amount of time within which the offense must initiate a play.
 The play clock is set to 25 seconds after certain administrative stoppages in play and to 40 seconds when play is proceeding without such stoppages.
 If the offense fails to start a play before the play clock reads "00", a delay of game foul is called on the offense.